Stackclash/5e-vault/5. Mechanics/Items/Musical Fruit Hhbh.md

 ## Effect:

 You may eat this herb as an action.
-For the next hour, you have advantage on Charisma (Performance) ability checks made to sing or play musical instruments.
+For the next hour, you have advantage on Charisma ([[/5.
+Mechanics/Rules/Skills.md#Performance\|Performance]]) ability checks made to sing or play musical instruments.

 *Source: Hamund's Herbalism Handbook p.
 24*